Website, mobile app launched to facilitate railway passengers register criminal complaints

 The database of criminals, including their photographs, active in railways' jurisdiction all over India would be uploaded on the website, said Deputy Commissioner of Police (Railways) Dinesh Kumar Gupta.
 "This website would surely help GRP," Gupta said.

-Delhi GRP has uploaded data of 6171 criminals on the website so far, Patnaik added.
+Delhi GRP has uploaded 6171 data on the website so far that includes a list of criminals, missing persons, unidentified dead bodies, Gupta said.
 Only authorized GRP officers can access the entire website.

-GRP heads of 24 states and one UT have been assigned as super admin and separate user IDs and password have been allocated to them.
-The Sahyatri app will help railway passengers find out the jurisdiction of a police station and the details of GRP officials by geo-tagging with Google Maps, the officer said.
+GRP heads of 24 states and one UT have been assigned as super admin and separate user IDs and passwords have been allocated to them.
+The Sahyatri app will help railway passengers find out the jurisdiction of a police station and the details of GRP officials by geotagging with Google Maps, the officer said.

 It will also have the facility to scan and read QR codes and make an emergency call.
 The app can be downloaded on Android and iOS mobile phones and shall contain links to citizen services provided by Delhi Police through Tatpar and Himmat Plus Apps, police said.